James Caan (businessman): Controversy

-Caan drew criticism when he was caught on camera offering to buy a baby for his brother for £725 from a family that was a victim of the 2010 Pakistan flood despite having a multi-million pound net-worth at the time.
+Caan drew criticism when he was caught on camera offering to buy a baby for his brother for £725 from a family that was a victim of the 2010 Pakistan floods despite having a multi-million pound net-worth at the time.
 He later stated that he regretted the incident and described his behaviour as "clearly wrong".
-Caan was later filmed saying: "If there's an opportunity to give a life a chance of survival, it's more an emotional response than a rational decision.", "What I have to remember is that I am here to build a village".
+Caan was later filmed saying: "If there's an opportunity to give a life a chance of survival, it's more an emotional response than a rational decision...
+What I have to remember is that I am here to build a village".
 The father of the baby responded to those comments, stating "I am not a trader of my children [...]
 I can beg for my children but I cannot even think to sell them" and "I cannot believe such disrespect to a mother and father to believe you can take one of their children from them for the payment of money [...]
 I cannot believe what a man who is a father has tried to do".